 The Chinese smartphone market has suffered severely in Q1 of 2020 because of the coronavirus outbreak.
 But the market, once an El Dorado for investors and tech companies, had already lost some of its appeal before, as demand was weakening even before the COVID-19 crisis hit.
 The market had already been decreasing in volume for 13 consecutive quarters (year-on-year) as of Q4 2019 and logged its 14th consecutive quarter of negative growth most recently.

 Maker of the iPhone, Apple, has been feeling the effects of the sluggish Chinese market, but so have domestic companies.
-Among the major players, only smartphone maker Vivo has been able to increase on its track record in 2018.
+All companies sold less phones in total than a year before, yet - among the major players - Huawei was able to grow its market share opposite the competition most.